-The Interconnection of several networks linking thousands of devices - the Internet - and the resultant dependencies on the facilities provided, have become an indispensable platform for communication, commerce, development, etc. The reach of this platform extends beyond the traditional borders of nations and as such impact on one “area” affects another, thus no nation can stand aloof or remain complacent with the developments or its use.
-The Governance of the Internet has therefore become a major global issue.
+The Interconnection of several networks linking thousands of devices - the Internet - and the resultant dependencies on the facilities provided, have become an indispensable platform for communication, commerce, development, amongst others.
+The reach of this platform extends beyond the traditional borders of nations and as such impact on one “area” affects another, thus no nation can stand aloof or remain complacent with its developments and use.
+The Governance of the Internet is therefore a major global concern.

-While no one body governs the Internet, there are several agencies responsible for various aspects of it and its governance.
-Although there is currently no agreed universal definition of Internet Governance, the World Summit on Information Society organized by the United Nations, (WSIS) in 2006, came up with the following as a working definition;
+There are several agencies responsible for various aspects of internet governance, and each plays a significant role.
+Currently there is no agreed universal definition of Internet Governance, but the World Summit on Information Society (WSIS) organized by the United Nations, in 2006, gave this working definition;

 The development and application by governments, the private sector and civil society, in their respective roles, of shared principles, norms, rules, decision-making procedures, and programs that shape the evolution and use of the Internet.

 The Nigerian Communications Commission as regulator oversees the activities of all Internet access, and Services providers.
 Pursuant to this objective, the Commission designs programmes and initiatives, organizes events, carries out research on Internet Governance developments in other jurisdictions, promotes the establishment of a multi-stakeholder structure of policy development, participates in Internet Governance related fora within and outside the region, and partners with International agencies to drive growth in Internet access, growth and usage within Nigeria.
 Commission’s activities and initiatives includes;

 The Development of the Internet Code of Practice (ICoP)

 The Commission in line with its regulatory mandate published the ICoP in 2017 to define the rights and obligations of Internet Access with regard to the provision of Internet services in Nigeria.

 The Commission as the industry supervisor will ensure Implementation and compliance.